carlin335/Held/README.md

 open CardSense.xcodeproj
 ```

-Choose your development team in Signing & Capabilities, select an iPhone target, and run.

 The repository includes a ready-to-open Xcode project.
 [XcodeGen](https://github.com/yonaskolb/XcodeGen) is optional and only needed if you want to regenerate that project from `project.yml`.

 ## Data sources